- Research Collections

 - Information on international trademarks and foreign intellectual property offices

 Appointments are recommended but not necessary if you would like assistance in using the Library's trademark collection.
 Call 518-474-5355 or use our E-mail Reference Requests.

-Searches of trademarks registered with the USPTO may be done at no charge online at their Web site, http://www.uspto.gov.
-They may also be done at no charge at the New York State Library using the USPTO’s CD-ROM/DVD system, CASSIS 2, in the Library’s Electronic Reference Area.
-Both these searches will allow you to view the marks.
+Searches of trademarks registered with the USPTO may be done at no charge online at the USPTO Web site.
+They may also be done at no charge at the New York State Library.
+Staff at the New York State Library can assist you in formulating search strategies and in searching for logos.

 A directory of attorneys and agents registered to practice before the USPTO can be found on the USPTO Web site at Registered Attorney/Agent Search.

 A search can be used to:

 - Find out if a mark you would like to use has already been registered